Home Latest PDF of CNN-NP: Certified Nephrology Nurse-Nurse Practitioner

 Answer: B

 Explanation: Low TSAT (15%) and ferritin (100 ng/mL) indicate iron deficiency anemia in this hemodialysis patient.
-IV iron sucrose 200 mg weekly is the most appropriate step to correct iron stores and Improve erythropoietin response, per KDIGO guidelines.
+IV iron sucrose 200 mg weekly is the most appropriate step to correct iron stores and Excellerate erythropoietin response, per KDIGO guidelines.
 Continuing or increasing erythropoietin without addressing iron deficiency is ineffective.
 Switching to darbepoetin is not indicated without optimizing iron.

 Question: 611